microsoft/winrtc/patches_for_WebRTC_org/master-08b11caf/readme.md

 git fetch
 ```

 depot_tools has some tools that are not part of the repo and need to be downloaded.
 Let's download these extra tools.
+This might take a few minutes.

 ```shell
 gclient